morimekta/providence/src/site/markdown/models.md

 There are three types of messages in providence:

 - **[struct]**: Simple data structure containing a list of fields corresponding to a java model class.
+See struct definitions below for details.
 - **[exception]**: A struct that also extends the java Exception class and can be thrown as exception from service methods.
+Exceptions have some extra methods to get the original `message` from the exception `origGetMessage()` and `origGetLocalizedMessage()`, and an overridden `initCause(Throwable)` method that returns the correct exception type.
 - **[union]**: A struct that only allows one of it's fields to be set.
+Unions have two extra methods for managing the single set
+  field: `unionField()` and `unionFieldIsSet()`.

 Example: